 The thrill of skidding through the waves at high speeds on a powerful machine is very alluring to many people, especially those who get their kicks from high adrenaline activities.
 But without exercising caution, accidents and injuries can and do occur.

-How common are jet ski accidents?
-Jet ski accidents have become more common with the rise in popularity of the sport, and the numbers of PWC accidents are constantly increasing.
+Jet ski accidents have become more common with the rise in popularity of the sport, and the numbers of PWC accidents are increasing.
 With speeds up to 70 miles per hour out of the box, they require practice and skill to be driven.
-Those who don’t respect the power of their watercraft risk having to learn to do so the hard way.
+Riders need to become familiar with their craft in a safe manner.

 While they are not inherently dangerous, jet skis accidents happen, often due to inexperienced operators, riders who take unnecessary risks, or riders who overestimate their own skill and don’t fully understand the behavior of their watercraft in different situations.